grantFD/win11update/README.md

-This is code created by Google Gemini
+This is code created by Google Gemini with some of my tweaks